rnl-dei/vm-scripts/README.md

-## create-gentoo-vm.sh
+## create-vm.sh

-Interactive script to create a new VM based on options given and the ``neo`` image.
+Interactive script to create new ready to use VMs with support for:
+  * Questions to choose options like CPU number, memory size, etc.
+  * Automatic network configuration based on the DNS name match
+  * Creation of disks in files and LVM logical volumes
+  * OS base image installation from a tarball
+  * Scripted base image customization for each OS

 ## create-stage4.sh